NikhilNarayana/FRC-YouTube-Uploader/README.md

 ## Current Feature Set:
 * Upload Videos (single or batch uploads possible)
-* Queue Videos to Upload
+* Queue and Dequeue Videos to Upload
 * Add to a YouTube Playlist
 * Include match results from TBA in description
 * Add videos links to The Blue Alliance